Master Award in

 Strategic Management

-Master Award could transfer 20 credits and full tuition fees to Master’s programs at University Partners.
+Master Award could transfer 20 credits and 50% tuition fees to Master’s programs of UKeU and/or Partner University.

 Master Award in Strategic Management

-Could transfer 20 credits and full tuition fee to the Master of Business Administration (MBA) of University Partners.
+Could transfer 20 credits and 50% tuition fee to the Master of Business Administration (MBA) of SIMI Swiss.

 Learning Outcomes: